nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guidance on building and maintaining web applications, including APIs and other related technologies.
-This category currently includes information on APIs, with more topics to be added in the future.
+The Web Development category encompasses resources related to building and maintaining web applications, including front-end and back-end technologies.
+This section specifically includes content on APIs (Application Programming Interfaces), which are essential for enabling communication between different software systems and services.
 *Subcategories: Apis*
 *Items: 2*